Explore Writing With Louis Sachar

 - Holes by Louis Sachar

-- Collage-making supplies including construction paper, magazines to cut up, glue, markers, and glitter
+- Collage-making supplies including construction paper, magazines to cut up, glue, markers, glitter, etc.

 Set Up and Prepare

-Have students share what they already know about Louis Sachar.
+Step 1: Have students share what they already know about Louis Sachar.
 For example, they may know that he won the National Book Award and Newbery Medal for his book Holes.
 They may also be familiar with some of his other books, such as There's a Boy in the Girl's Bathroom or his popular book series, Wayside School and Marvin Redpost.
 Encourage students to share what they like about Louis Sachar's books.
 Record the facts students know about Sachar on the board.
-Then, read the Louis Sachar biography together.
+Then read the "About Louis Sachar" biography together (link located in the drop-down "Explore" menu in the Holes Flashlight Readers Activity).
 Afterwards, revisit the facts you discussed earlier.
 Are there things students want to change or add to your list?

-Ask students what, in their opinion, makes an author?
-Write answers on the board.
+Step 5: Ask students: What, in your opinion, makes an author?
+Write students' answers on the board.
 If students say an author must be published, point out most successful authors wrote long before they were published.
 Ask for a show of hands of students who have written something creative such as a story, song, movie, or comic.
 Suggest to students that they each have a writing process, just like Louis Sachar does.
 They may know things they like to write about or have ideas about how they write best.
 Encourage students to think about what kinds of things they like to write in preparation for the next part of the lesson.
 Encourage your class to start thinking of themselves as authors.

 Language Arts Standards (4th Ed.)